bradleywing/BHN-Data-Team-Wiki/docs/wiki-architecture/documentation-standards.md

 ## Changelog

+- **2025-09-25**: Replaces broken link example in `Documentation Structure` subsection Markdown table and adds another link example for files in GitHub repos.
 - **2025-09-23**: Moves `documentation-standards.md` from `/data-team-processes/` to `/wiki-architecture/` to centralize standards documentation for enhanced discoverability through centralization in one folder.
 Updates `parent:` field in the frontmatter to reflect this change.
 Renames `sql-asset-doc-standards.md` to `SQL Asset Style Guide` for more contributor friendly naming.
 - **2025-09-22**: Fixes links to `Tags.md` and `CONTRIBUTING.md`.
 Updates the instructions for adding collapsible sections using `<details>` element by adding `<div markdown="1"></div>` to the documentation.
 - **2025-09-21**: Renames `cross-repo-consistency` tag to `cross-repo`.
 Renames `contributor-guide` tag to `contributor-guidance`.
 Adds `parent:` and `nav_order:` to frontmatter yaml.
 Updates guidance for `schema_version:` to signify that `schema_version:` is not to update until initial publication to GitHub Pages.
 After that, any changes to frontmatter schema should increment the `schema_version:`.
 Adds guidance for using `program_scope:` and `programs:` fields in frontmatter when an asset is not program-specific.
 Restyles the admonitions (reference, note, tip) below `Universal Metadata` yaml block.
 Adds another note to those admonitions to provide guidance on the preference for using the `status:` field instead of tags to communicate the current status of an asset.